 D. Work for your employees - Ephesians 6:9

 1. Do not use threats as a motivation

 2. Treat them as you want to be treated.
 Just as God is impartial, so you must be as well.

 E. Treat them justly and fairly - Colossians 4:1

 VI.
 You know, I don’t plan on retiring.
-How can I leave such a wonderful and needed occupation.
+How can I leave such a wonderful and needed occupation?
 I might be forced by health to slow down.
-I might be disabled and become innovated how I continue to work.
+I might be disabled and have to become innovative in how I continue to work.
 But I understand the importance of my work and the importance of working.

 B. Use your retirement years to get some fun out of your labors.